 Cave Fauna Biodiversity Program

-A comprehensive examination of cave fauna biodiversity in North America is underway with partners at San Antonio Zoo’s Department of Conservation and Research, Illinois Natural History Museum, The Nature Conservancy, New Jersey Institute of Technology, Rogers State University, United States Fish and Wildlife Service (USFWS), and the Oklahoma Department of Wildlife Conservation.
+A comprehensive examination of cave fauna biodiversity in North America is underway with partners at San Antonio Zoo’s Center for Conservation and Research, Illinois Natural History Museum, The Nature Conservancy, New Jersey Institute of Technology, Rogers State University, United States Fish and Wildlife Service (USFWS), and the Oklahoma Department of Wildlife Conservation.
 Several weeks were spent monitoring federally listed Endangered species and state listed species in three cave systems where no previous inventories had been completed.

 Chilean Amphibian Conservation Initiative